pivotbio/genome_problem_example/README.markdown

 # Examples

-Reference genome GATATC and Target sequence ATC will have 2 matches at the 0th and 3rd indices.
+Reference genome GATATC and Target sequence ATC will have 2 matches: 1 at the 3rd index on the reference genome and 1 at the 2nd index going in the reverse direction.

 Reference genome ATCCT and Target sequence ATC will have 1 match at the 0th index.